alexanderkiel/gba-bridgehead-compose/README.md

 * STORE_MDR_MAP - mapping of mdr elements and db, defaults to `<dataElementGroup name="biobank">urn:mdr16:dataelementgroup:1:1</dataElementGroup><dataElementGroup name="collection">urn:mdr16:dataelementgroup:2:1</dataElementGroup><dataElementGroup name="sample">urn:mdr16:dataelementgroup:3:1</dataElementGroup><dataElementGroup name="sampleContext">urn:mdr16:dataelementgroup:4:1</dataElementGroup><dataElementGroup name="donor">urn:mdr16:dataelementgroup:5:1</dataElementGroup><dataElementGroup name="event">urn:mdr16:dataelementgroup:6:1</dataElementGroup>`
 * STORE_MDR_VALIDATION - validation against mdr during store import, defaults to `true`
 * STORE_POSTGRES_HOST - the host name of the Postgres DB, defaults to `store-db`.
 Change only if built-in-databse is not used
-* STORE_POSTGRES_PORT - the port of the Postgres DB, defaults to `5433`.
+* STORE_POSTGRES_PORT - the port of the Postgres DB, defaults to `5432`.
 Change only if built-in-databse is not used
 * STORE_POSTGRES_DB - the database name, defaults to `samply.store`
 * STORE_POSTGRES_USER - the database username, defaults to `samply`
 * STORE_POSTGRES_PASS - the database password, defaults to `samply`
-* STORE_CATALINA_OPTS - JVM options for Tomcat like `-Xmx8g`
+* STORE_CATALINA_OPTS - JVM options for Tomcat, defaults to `-Xmx1g`

 #### Connector specific
 * CONNECTOR_POSTGRES_HOST - the host name of the Postgres DB, defaults to `connector-db`.
 Change only if built-in-databse is not used
-* CONNECTOR_POSTGRES_PORT - the port of the Postgres DB, defaults to `5434`.
+* CONNECTOR_POSTGRES_PORT - the port of the Postgres DB, defaults to `5432`.
 Change only if built-in-databse is not used
 * CONNECTOR_POSTGRES_DB - the database name, defaults to `samply.connector`.
 Change only if built-in-databse is not used
 * CONNECTOR_POSTGRES_USER - the database username, defaults to `samply`
 * CONNECTOR_POSTGRES_PASS - the database password, defaults to `samply`
-* CONNECTOR_STORE_URL - the URL of the store to connect to, defaults to `http://store:8080`
+* CONNECTOR_STORE_URL - the URL of the store to connect to, defaults to `http://store:8080`.
+Change only if built-in-store is not used
 * CONNECTOR_CATALINA_OPTS - JVM options, defaults to `-Xmx1g`
 * CONNECTOR_OPERATOR_FIRST_NAME - the IT staff which runs the connector
 * CONNECTOR_OPERATOR_LAST_NAME - the IT staff which runs the connector